awsdocs/amazon-ecr-user-guide/doc_source/Repositories.md

 + [Tagging an Amazon ECR repository](ecr-using-tags.md)

 ## Repository concepts<a name="repository-concepts"></a>
 + By default, your account has read and write access to the repositories in your default registry \(`aws_account_id.dkr.ecr.region.amazonaws.com`\)\.
-However, IAM users require permissions to make calls to the Amazon ECR APIs and to push or pull images from your repositories\.
-Amazon ECR provides several managed policies to control user access at varying levels; for more information, see [Amazon Elastic Container Registry Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.
+However, IAM users require permissions to make calls to the Amazon ECR APIs and to push or pull images to and from your repositories\.
+Amazon ECR provides several managed policies to control user access at varying levels\.
+For more information, see [Amazon Elastic Container Registry Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.
-+ Repositories can be controlled with both IAM user access policies and repository policies\.
++ Repositories can be controlled with both IAM user access policies and individual repository policies\.
 For more information, see [Repository policies](repository-policies.md)\.
 + Repository names can support namespaces, which you can use to group similar repositories\.
-For example if there are several teams using the same registry, Team A could use the `team-a` namespace while Team B uses the `team-b` namespace\.
-Each team could have their own image called `web-app`, but because they are each prefaced with the team namespace, the two images can be used simultaneously without interference\.
-Team A's image would be called `team-a/web-app`, while Team B's image would be called `team-b/web-app`\.
+For example, if there are several teams using the same registry, Team A can use the `team-a` namespace, and Team B can use the `team-b` namespace\.
+By doing this, each teamhas their own image called `web-app` with each image prefaced with the team namespace\.
+This configuration allows these images on each team to be used simultaneously without interference\.
+Team A's image is `team-a/web-app`, and Team B's image is `team-b/web-app`\.
++ Your images can be replicated to other repositories across Regions in your own registry and across accounts\.
+You can do this by specifying a replication configuration in your registry settings\.
+For more information, see [Private registry settings](registry-settings.md)\.